cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-event-broker-cdc/README.md

 **"Old" Example:**

-In the below filter, we only want to sync data where the `[Status]` of a record was 'In Progress' but has since been updated to any other `[Status]`.
-For example, if a record was changed from 'In Progress' to 'Done', the filter would sync the record.
+In the below filter, we only want to sync data where the `[Status]` of a record was `In Progress` but has since been updated to any other `[Status]`.
+For example, if a record was changed from `In Progress` to `Done`, the filter would sync the record.

 {% hint style="info" %} Due to internal logic, newly created records will be tagged as both **New** and **Old**. {% endhint %}

 ```
-"filter": "Old.[Status] = 'In Progress'
+"filter": "Old.[Status] = `In Progress`
 ```

 #### Connection Attributes

-You don't need to provide Connections Attributes when using the Cinchy CDC Stream Source.
+You don`t need to provide Connections Attributes when using the Cinchy CDC Stream Source.

 If you're inputting your configuration via the Listener Config table, you must